Halloween (Brooklyn Nine-Nine)

 "Halloween" is the sixth episode of the first season of the American television police sitcom series Brooklyn Nine-Nine.
 It is the 6th overall episode of the series and is written by Lesley Arfin and directed by Dean Holland.
 It aired on Fox in the United States on October 22, 2013.
 It was the sixth episode to be broadcast but the seventh episode to be produced.

 In this episode, Amy and Boyle are assigned to assist in a drug case during Halloween, much to Amy's dismay as she hates the holiday.
-Also, Jake and Holt hold a competition to see if Jake can steal Holt's Medal of Valor before midnight without being caught.
-Furthermore, Terry sets out to discover Rosa's secret.
+Jake and Holt hold a competition to see if Jake can steal Holt's Medal of Valor before midnight without being caught.
+Terry sets out to discover why Rosa left Catholic school.
 The episode was seen by an estimated 3.77 million household viewers and gained a 1.5/4 ratings share among adults aged 18–49, according to Nielsen Media Research.
 The episode received mostly positive reviews from critics, who praised the episode's plot execution and Samberg's and Braugher's performances.